 - Meets the latest safety standards.
-These standards were recently updated for greater safety. - Is only used in an open area.
+These standards were recently updated for greater safety. - Is used only in an open area.
 Air needs to circulate around the space heater.
-Only use it on level, hard, nonflammable surfaces. - Is at least 3 feet away from flammable items.
-Any closer is a big fire danger! - Is not an unvented gas heater.
+Use it only on level, hard, nonflammable surfaces. - Is at least three feet away from flammable items.
+Any closer is a big fire danger! - Is not an unvented gas or kerosene heater.
 These are very dangerous.
-If you do have one, always keep the doors open when you use it, to keep the pollutants from building up.
+If you do have one, always keep the doors open when you use it to keep pollutants from building up.